 Newquay - Arrecife (Lanzarote) | Ryanair |

 This list of flight options should be used as a guide only, and you should check each airline’s website for current routes, frequency and schedules.
 Not all flights operate daily, and may not run for the entire season.
 You should also heed the latest flight arrival time and earliest flight departure time stated in the connecting travel section, as it may not be possible to arrange connecting travel outside these times.
 Please do not book your flights until we have confirmed your accommodation to you.
-Alternatively, our expert reservations team will be happy to offer advice and to make flight bookings for you.
-We charge £35 per person for our flight booking service (£60 for India and Nepal).
+Alternatively, our expert reservations team will be happy to offer advice and to make flight bookings for you for any of the options listed above.
+We charge £35 per person for our flight booking service.
 Your flights are then covered by our package-booking conditions, which give you greater protection in the event of delay or cancellation, as well as providing ATOL cover.

 If you've experienced this holiday first hand, why not write a review?